hkotek/hkotek.com/index.md

 Recent and upcoming presentations
 ---------------------------------

 * **Untangling Tanglewood using covert focus movement**. *Talk at Sinn und Bedeutung (SuB) 21*, Edinburgh, Scotland, September 2016 (with Michael Yoshitaka Erlewine).

-* **Movement and alternatives don't mix: a new look at intervention effects**. *SynSem*, University of California, Los Angeles, June 2016.
+* **Movement and alternatives don't mix: A new look at intervention effects**. *SynSem*, University of California, Los Angeles, June 2016.

 * **Untangling Tanglewood using covert focus movement**. *Poster at Semantics and Linguistic Theory (SALT) 26*.
 University of Texas at Austin, May 2016 (with Michael Yoshitaka Erlewine; [poster](salt2016-poster.pdf), [slides from talk at Yale](Yale2016-Tanglewood-slides.pdf), [handout](Yale2016-Tanglewood-handout.pdf)).